Table of Contents

 Car Dealerships

 Dealership mechanics are well-versed in the specifics of your vehicle’s make and model.
-They often receive specialized training.
+They often get specialized training.
 However, dealership repairs can be expensive.
-Because of this, many car owners opt for dealerships primarily for warranty-related work.
+As a result, many car owners opt for dealerships primarily for warranty-related work.

 General Repair Shops